 Our top 5 recommendations for Puglia based on what we enjoyed the most:

 1. Dinner in a cave in Ostuni at Osteria Del Tempo Perso.

 2. Taking a little taxi around the town of Ostuni.
 They're surprisingly informative on the town's history and you see way more than you would if you just walked the city.

 3. Pizza at Al Solito Posto in Ostuni.

 5. Taking a trip to Borgo Egnazia to dine at their Michelin star restaurant Due Camini.
 This experience was truly phenomenal.
 Not only is Borgo Egnazia grand and beautiful like a castle, but the food and service was five star.
 The dining experience was like nothing we've ever experienced.
-Even though it was simply a table for two for Jon and I, we had an entire huge round table to ourselves (see pics below) that was decorated with something you'd see in a still life painting.
+Even though it was simply a table for two for me and Jon, we had an entire huge round table to ourselves (see pics below) that was decorated with something you'd see in a still life painting.
 Our dinner was a set 7-course menu but ended up being about 12 courses with all the additional complimentary side dishes that they bring out.
-And it was all beautifully theatrical.
+And it was all wonderfully theatrical.
 Everything is thoughtfully planned out.
-For instance, when I opted to have tea for my drink of choice, they walked over a little trolly of botanicals that were held in glass fixtures and explained what each one was.
+For instance, when I opted to have tea for my drink of choice, they walked over a little trolley of botanicals that were held in glass fixtures and explained what each one was.
 They then had me select which ones I'd like for my tea and then proceeded to make me fresh tea by mashing and boiling the elements in front of me.
 It was so amazing!